-Ineligible costs include third-party working capital or operating and maintenance funding, thirdparty land acquisition, any expense to be incurred for work or property outside of a Target Area, and work that will not foreseeably further the goals of this Policy and the EDP.
+Ineligible costs include third-party working capital or operating and maintenance funding, third-party land acquisition, any expense to be incurred for work or property outside of a Target Area, and work that will not foreseeably further the goals of this Policy and the EDP.
 If a third-party project is located outside of a TIF district, the private party must comply with any applicable public bidding requirements.

-The IIF, administered by OED, is capitalized by ongoing collection of windfall funds from expiring TIF districts.
-For a period of 10 years after a TIF district expires, the value of the total annual increment contributed by the City in the TIF district's last year will be earmarked within the General Fund into the IIF.
+The IIF, administered by OED, is capitalized by ongoing collection of windfall funds from expiring TIF districts or sub-districts.
+For a period of 10 years after a TIF district or sub-district expires, the value of the total annual increment contributed by the City in the TIF district's or sub-district's last year will be earmarked within the General Fund into the IIF (subject to the statutory limitations of Texas Tax Code § 26.07).
 At the end of the initial 10-year period (and any extension period), City Council will review and can vote to extend this funding stream for additional 5-year periods.